AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

             return False, 0
 ```

-- **Purpose:** Performs asynchronous checks to determine if a given password has been compromised by querying the HIBP API.
+- **Purpose:** Handles the asynchronous checking of passwords against the HIBP API to determine if they've been compromised.
 - **Attributes:**
-  - `password`: The password to be checked.
+  - `password`: The password string to be checked.
 - **Methods:**
-  - `run()`: Initiates the password check process and emits the result.
+  - `run()`: Executes the password check and emits the result.
-  - `check_password(password)`: Implements the k-Anonymity model to securely query the HIBP API without exposing the full password hash.
+  - `check_password(password)`: Implements the k-Anonymity model by hashing the password, sending a prefix of the hash to the HIBP API, and comparing the suffixes to identify compromises.
 - **Signals:**
   - `result`: Emits a tuple indicating whether the password is compromised and the number of times it appears in breaches.

 ### PasswordQualityChecker Class

+The `PasswordQualityChecker` class serves as the core of the application, managing the user interface, settings, database interactions, and the overall workflow.

 #### Initialization